fxhash/fxhash-website/src/doc/artist/project-settings.md

 ### Think about new users

 We would recommend to keep new users in mind.
 It's great to reward your previous collectors, but we wouldn't want the platform to become gated for new-comers because of this feature.
-We are trusting your jugement in that regard.
+We are trusting your judgment in that regard.

 ### Limitations